 Biography

 A graduate of the Bismarck Public Schools (Bismarck, North Dakota), Dr. Rutten earned a B.A., summa cum laude, at Concordia College (Moorhead, Minnesota) in K-12 Music Education and K-12 Latin Education.
 He later earned a Ph.D. from The Pennsylvania State University (University Park, Pennsylvania).
 He has taught students in Kindergarten through 12th grade in public, charter, and virtual school settings and a range of courses and workshops for undergraduates, graduate students, and inservice educators.
+He regularly partners with schools and school districts to design and lead locally relevant, inquiry-based educator professional learning.

 PhD, The Pennsylvania State University